jfbastian/Ames-Housing-Dataset---Regression-Diagnostic-RMarkdown/README.md

 - Ames Housing Dataset Regression Diagnostic.Rmd (main analysis file)
 - AmesHousing.csv (dataset)
 - AmesHousingdatasetDocumentation.txt (Meta Data File)
+- Ames-Housing-Dataset-Regression-Diagnostic.pdf (Final rendered report for easy viewing)

 ## How to Run
-Open the Rmd file in RStudio and click Knit.
+Open the Rmd file in RStudio and Install required packages if needed.
+Click Knit to PDF.

 ## Tools and Packages Used
 - R